 Reynolds describes the regimental colour, from the RUSI notebook of militia colours, as dark blue, inscribed “Prescot L.M.”

 Howard Ripley and Denis Darmanin, in an MHS Bulletin, illustrate a button described simply as gilt and convex; the design shows a simple crowned garter inscribed “● Trafford & Hulme ● L ● M”, enclosing the “GR” cipher, on an eight rayed star.
 The Gaunt Collection at Birmingham Museum contains a cut out photo of an excavated button, apparently of a different design, said to be an other ranks’.
-This shows a crowned garter inscribed “Trafford [ ? ] Hulme”, enclosing what must be, though very worn, a rose above “L M”.
+This shows a crowned garter inscribed “Trafford &[?]
+Hulme”, enclosing what must be, though very worn, a rose above “L M”.
 The lower part of the garter appears to be buckled.

 At the National Army Museum is an officer’s belt plate, rectangular, gilt; I have not yet seen it and have no further details.